richie19/cloud_solutions/README.md

 # cloud_solutions
-This repository aims at illustrating cloud computing essentials and solutions that I implement
+This repository aims at illustrating cloud computing essentials and solutions